-First-time homebuyers who purchase a principal residence on April 9, 2008 and before December 1, 2009 are eligible.
+First-time homebuyers who purchase a principal residence on April 9, 2008 and before April 30, 2010 are eligible.
 If you (and your spouse, if married) have not owned your principal residence for a 3-year period before your purchase, and you have never taken advantage of the DC first-time homebuyer credit, you qualify as a first-time homebuyer.
+Starting November 7, 2009, repeat buyers who have lived in their primary residence for five of the last eight years can also qualify for a tax credit.
+The credit for repeat buyers also expires April 30, 2010.